-Don’t mix up Software Quality Assurance and Engineering Quality Assurance
+Don’t Mix Up Software Quality Assurance and Engineering Quality Assurance

 Engineering Quality Assurance is all about maintaining a desired level of quality in a service or product that is part of the quality management department.
-In contrast, a Software Quality Assurance engineer is measured by their skill to break down a digital system and reassemble it to improve it.
+In contrast, a Software Quality Assurance engineer is measured by their ability to break down a digital system and reassemble it to improve it.

 “Testing is about defect detection.
 Quality Assurance is about defect prevention.” – Amir Ghahrai.

 Does this sound familiar?
-These are some of the common issues in software development.
+These are some of the most common issues in software development.
 This can happen for a variety of reasons and more importantly, you need to correct them before you launch your software solution.

 No matter what business model you follow, quality must be a priority for any software development company.
-Offering value is not a fickle task and it’s something that you need to prioritize.
+Thus, offering value is not a fickle task and it’s something that you need to prioritize.
 SQA will help your clients make use of your software with ease, giving them a reason to keep using it and expanding your product reach.

-It’s not all about the bad: look at the product through the customer’s eyes
+It’s Not All about the Bad: Look at the Product through the Customer’s Eyes

-Then, how is Quality Assurance done?
+Then, How Is Quality Assurance Done?

-Test-based on functionality:
+Test-based on Functionality